ralfId/OnlineCourses-.Net5/README.md

-# OnlineCourses-.Net5
+# OnlineCourses

-Web api built with ASP.NET Core 5, using the CQRS pattern with MediatR, with Entity Framework, Dapper (implemented for learning purposes), stored procedures, JWT, user authentication, Dto classes and more.
-SQL Server was used as the database engine.
+Web api initially built with ASP.NET Core 5, currently is migrated to .NET 7, using CQRS pattern with MediatR, with Entity Framework, Dapper, stored procedures, JWT, user authentication, Dto classes and more.
+SQL Server was used as database engine.

 #### Technologies